Godai (Japanese philosophy): Wind

 風 Fū or kaze, meaning "Wind", represents things that grow, expand, and enjoy freedom of movement.
 Aside from air, smoke and the like, fū can in some ways be best represented by the human mind.
 As we grow physically, we learn and expand mentally as well, in terms of our knowledge, our experiences, and our personalities.
 Fū represents breathing, and the internal processes associated with respiration.
 Mentally and emotionally, it represents an "open-minded" attitude and carefree feeling.
 It can be associated with will, elusiveness, evasiveness.

 Void (Aether)

-空 Kū or sora, most often translated as "Void", but also meaning "sky", "heaven" or environment, it represents those things beyond and within our everyday comprehension, particularly those things composed of pure energy before they manifest; the emptiness that the energy is made up of.
+空 Kū or sora, most often translated as "Void", but also meaning "sky", "heaven" or environment, represents those things beyond and within our everyday comprehension, particularly those things composed of pure energy before they manifest; the emptiness that the energy is made up of.
 Bodily, kū represents spirit, thought and creative energy.
 It represents the creation of phenomena.
 It can also be associated with the potential of power, creativity, spontaneity and inventiveness.

 Kū is of particular importance as the highest of the elements.
 In martial arts, particularly in fictional tales where the fighting discipline is blended with magic or the occult, one often invokes the power of the Void to connect to the quintessential creative energy of the world.
 A warrior properly attuned to the Void can sense their surroundings and act without using the mind, and without using their "physical senses".